Tuinity/Tuinity/README.md

 - You need `jdk` 11+ installed to compile (and `jre` 11 to run)
 - Anything else that `paper` requires to build

-If all you want it a paperclip server jar, just run `./tuinity jar`
+If all you want is a paperclip server jar, just run `./tuinity jar`

-Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run the following command in your project root `./tuinity patch` or you can run `./tuinity build` to build the respective api and server jars.
+Otherwise, to setup the `Tuinity-API` and `Tuinity-Server` repo, just run the following command in your project root `./tuinity patch` additionally, after you run `./tuinity patch` you can run `./tuinity build` to build the respective api and server jars.

-Either of those should initialize the repo such that you can now start modifying and creating patches.
+`./tuinity patch` should initialize the repo such that you can now start modifying and creating patches.
 The folder `Tuinity-API` is the api repo and the `Tuinity-Server` folder is the server repo and will contain the source files you will modify.